qble2/pdf-viewer-spring-fx-app/README.md

 >*Disclaimer:*
 >- *This project main purpose was a learning experience to tackle Spring Boot integration with JavaFX.*
->- *It may contain unpolished code that needs to be refactored and modernized.*
+>- *It may contain unpolished, experimental or rushed code that needs to be refactored and modernized.*

 # PDF Viewer Spring FX